-Indica refers to cannabis first grown in India, whose growers were focused on the psychoactive effects found in THC.
-This strain is often associated with mind and body relaxation, and in more intense cases, the feelings of being “held down.”
+Indica refers to cannabis first grown in India, whose growers were focused on the psychoactive effects found in tetrahydrocannabinol (THC).
+This strain is often associated with mind and body relaxation and, in more intense cases, the feelings of being “held down.”
 It would later be understood that Indica was high in THCA.

 Early sativa would be grown for its fibrous properties and its nutritious seeds, with the entire plant being used for animal bedding, oils, and composts.
 Over the years, various cultures would begin using sativa for more “medical” uses.

-Over the years, cannabis plants would be cross bred for strains known as hybrids, which can be found throughout a range of blends.
-It was during this time THCVA was found to give a spike of energy, both mental and physically.
+Later on, cannabis plants would be crossbred for strains known as hybrids, which can be found throughout a range of blends.
+It was during this time that THCVA was found to give a spike of energy, both mentally and physically.

-With the use of cannabis sativa changing, the world needed a defining term for cannabis plants void of THC -- hence, the term hemp came about.
+With the use of cannabis sativa changing, the world needed a defining term for non-psychoactive cannabis plants void of the effects of THC -- hence, the term hemp came about.

 Hemp is a highly regulated form of cannabis that must be grown with less than 0.3% THC, which is more widely accepted and available on store shelves.
-While THC is highly regulated, there are minimal restrictions on the CBD content within the plant.
+While THC is highly regulated, there are minimal restrictions on the CBD content within the plant according to state laws.

-As CBD grows in popularity with the use of creams, lotions, tinctures, vape juices, smoking alternatives and much more, growers have become encouraged to grow hemp packed with the beneficial cannabinoid.
+As CBD grows in popularity with the use of creams, lotions, tinctures, vape juices for vaporizers, edible gummies, smoking alternatives, and much more, growers have become encouraged to grow hemp packed with the cannabinoid and its health benefits.